andrejnau/FlyCube/README.md

 ```

 ### Advanced sample
 [SponzaPbr](https://github.com/andrejnau/SponzaPbr) was originally part of the repository.
-It is my sandbox for rendering techniques.
+This is my sandbox for rendering techniques.
 * Features
   * Deferred rendering
   * Physically based rendering